vercel-labs/function-database-latency/README.md

 ## Providers

+Here is an overview of all data service providers and the compute locations available in this app:

 | Provider                         | Edge (Global) | Edge (Regional / US East) | Node |
 | :------------------------------- | :------------ | :------------------------ | ---- |
 | Convex (SDK)                     | ✅            | ✅                        | ❌   |